Donate to our GoFundMe to help us fight for our religious freedom!

 statement of beliefs

-WE INTEND to provide for the transformation and evolution of human beings seeking enlightenment in communion with the Divine Creator through the ceremonial and sacred use of natural entheogens.
+WE INTEND to provide for the transformation and evolution of human beings seeking enlightenment in communion with the Divine Creator through the ceremonial and sacred use of Ayahuasca.

-WE BELIEVE that natural entheogens have the power to connect human beings with their true selves, their divinity within, the universal consciousness, and the source that provides all life.
+WE BELIEVE that Ayahuasca has the power to connect human beings with their true spiritual selves, their divinity within, the universal consciousness, and the source that provides all life.
 This connection can deepen one’s understanding of the world, their existence, humanity and can help individuals effectively and gracefully navigate the challenges of life they may be experiencing.

-WE BELIEVE that natural entheogens are a powerful spiritual medicine that can help humanity to heal, grow, and connect with our higher selves.
+WE BELIEVE that Ayahuasca are a powerful spiritual medicine that can help humanity to heal, grow, and connect with our higher selves.
 We believe that they can be used in a safe and sacred way to bring about profound healing, transformation and elevated levels of consciousness.
-We believe that the use of natural entheogens in a church setting can provide a deeply reverent and supportive environment for individuals to explore their inner consciousness and gain insight into the existential meaning of their existence.
+We believe that the use of Ayahuasca in a church setting can provide a deeply reverent and supportive environment for individuals to explore their inner consciousness and gain insight into the existential meaning of their existence.

-WE BELIEVE that many of our experiences has shown us that the sacramental use of natural entheogens within an appropriate spiritual context is an activity beneficial for the expansion of consciousness and for the purposes of understanding our individual spiritual journeys.
+WE BELIEVE that many of our experiences has shown us that the sacramental use of Ayahuasca within an appropriate spiritual context is an activity beneficial for the expansion of consciousness and for the purposes of understanding our individual spiritual journeys.

-WE BELIEVE our love and connection to all things is enhanced and better understood through the sacramental consumption of natural entheogens.
-More specifically, sacramental consumption of natural entheogens can evoke a mystical experience, where ceremony participants have access to a higher spiritual realm where one can interact directly with the Divine Creator and other spiritual entities.
-This higher spiritual realm can become more accessible for humans through the sacramental use of natural entheogens.
+WE BELIEVE our love and connection to all things is enhanced and better understood through the sacramental consumption of Ayahuasca.
+More specifically, sacramental consumption of Ayahuasca can evoke a mystical experience, where ceremony participants have access to a higher spiritual realm where one can interact directly with the Divine Creator.
+This higher spiritual realm can become more accessible for humans through the sacramental use of Ayahuasca.

 WE BELIEVE that through mystical experiences, we seek and receive answers and guidance to specific and ultimate life questions.
 Additionally, we believe that mystical experiences unite us through love, compassion, empathy, understanding, and greater connectivity to all life in the universe.

-WE BELIEVE the overarching message we receive from the Divine Creator, through the sacramental consumption of natural entheogens, is that unconditional love is the most powerful force in the universe and is the true essence of the Divine Creator.
+WE BELIEVE the overarching message we receive from the Divine Creator, through the sacramental consumption of Ayahuasca, is that unconditional love is the most powerful force in the universe and is the true essence of the Divine Creator.

-WE BELIEVE that the sacramental use of natural entheogens teach us and empowers us to become more in tune and more related to mother nature.
-More specifically, we believe that the sacramental use of natural entheogens restores us to a more symbiotic relationship with nature.
+WE BELIEVE that the sacramental use of Ayahuasca teach us and empowers us to become more in tune and more related to mother nature.
+More specifically, we believe that the sacramental use of Ayahuasca restores us to a more symbiotic relationship with nature.
 As such, we believe that, to the best of our ability and as practicable, we are to conduct ourselves in such a way as to respect and preserve mother nature.

-WE BELIEVE, and we are aware, that the sacramental use of natural entheogens is a very ancient practice dating back to more than 100,000 years ago.
-In regards to Ayahuasca, ancient practices and ceremonies date back thousands of years.
+WE BELIEVE and we are aware that the sacramental use of Ayahuasca is a very ancient practice dating back thousands of years.
 To the best of our ability, we adopt and implement these ancient and sacred practices and ceremonies to be consistent with and honor the ancestors.

-WE BELIEVE that ultimately, our spirits return to the same realm accessed through the sacramental use of natural entheogens.
+WE BELIEVE that ultimately, our spirits return to the same realm accessed through the sacramental use of Ayahuasca.

 A. AYAHUASCA

-Ayahuasca is a tea brewed from a mixture of plants native to the Amazon, Central and South America, capable of inducing non-ordinary states of consciousness.
+Ayahuasca is a tea brewed from a mixture of plants native to the Amazon and South America, capable of inducing highly spiritual non-ordinary states of consciousness.
 The experience can range from a mild stimulus to extreme visions.
-Ayahuasca is used primarily as a spiritual medicine and as a way of shamanic communication, in a ceremonial setting under the supervision of an experienced guide or facilitator.
+Ayahuasca is used as a spiritual medicine and as a way of shamanic communication, in a ceremonial setting under the supervision of an experienced guide or facilitator.

 Some of these traditions have preserved and renewed such practices.
 This knowledge has been revealed in the present forms of rituals, songs and dances through which the divine beings, the sun, the moon, the stars, the forces of Nature and the whole of the Universe are praised as an act of spiritual elevation.